AdobeDocs/workfront.en/help/classic/administration-and-setup/customize-workfront/use-layout-templates/create-and-manage-layout-templates.md

 1. Enable the **Revert users with this template to legacy My Work in place of Home** option.
 1. Ensure users are assigned to the layout template.

-   For more information see the section [Assign people](#assigning-people) in this article.
+   For more information see the section [Assign people](#assign-people) in this article.

 1. Click **Save layout template**.

-##### When users see the Home area by default and cannot switch to the My Work area
+##### When users see the Home area by default and cannot switch to the My Work area {#when-users-see-the-home-area-by-default-and-cannot-switch-to-the-my-work-area}

 1. Go to **Setup** > **Interface** >**Layout Templates**.